amelinn9/bikesharing/README.md

 - This Citi Bike Trip Histories dataset was obtained from the [citibike System Data](https://www.citibikenyc.com/system-data "Citi Bike Trip Histories") site.
 We chose to only look at data in August of 2019 because there is likely more traffic during the summer months.
 - The total number of rides is 2,344,224.
-- There was a total of 794 bike rental stations.
+- There is a total of 794 bike rental stations.
 - There were two types of customers recorded (customer and subscriber).
 - The gender can be broken down into three categories (male, female, and unknown).